MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Operational Efficiency
-- How does store performance vary across different country?
+- How does store performance vary across countries?
-- Are there specific stores that consistently underperform over time?
+- Are there stores that consistently underperform over time?

 Below are the DAX measures.
 ```DAX
 Total Profit = [Total Revenue] - [Total Cost]